Aaron McGruder: Early life and education

 Aaron McGruder was born in Chicago, Illinois.
 When Aaron was six years old, his family moved to Columbia, Maryland, after his father accepted a job with the National Transportation Safety Board.
 McGruder has an older brother.

-McGruder attended the Jesuit school, Loyola Blakefield, from grades seven to nine.
-Following two years he left the school and transferred to public high school, Oakland Mills High School and the University of Maryland, from which he graduated with a degree in African American Studies.
+McGruder attended the Jesuit school Loyola Blakefield from grades seven to nine.
+After two years he left the school and transferred to the public Oakland Mills High School.
+At the University of Maryland, he graduated with a degree in African American Studies.

 Career

 The Boondocks and related work

 The Boondocks began in 1996 as a webcomic on Hitlist.com, one of the first online music websites.
-At the time, he was also a DJ on The Soul Controllers Mix Show on WMUC.
-The Boondocks also briefly appeared as a comic strip in the University of Maryland's newspaper The Diamondback during Jayson Blair's tenure as editor-in-chief.
+At the time, he was a DJ on The Soul Controllers Mix Show on WMUC.
+The Boondocks briefly appeared as a comic strip in the University of Maryland's newspaper The Diamondback, during Jayson Blair's tenure as editor-in-chief.
 McGruder signed a deal with the Universal Press Syndicate and in April 1999, the strip began appearing in 160 newspapers.

-The comic strip's main characters are two young African-American brothers, Huey (named after Huey P. Newton) and his younger brother and wannabe gangsta, Riley, from inner-city Chicago who are relocated to live with their grandfather in a sedate suburb.
+The comic strip's main characters are two young African-American brothers, Huey, named after Huey P. Newton, and his younger brother and wannabe gangsta, Riley, from inner-city Chicago, who are relocated to live with their grandfather in a sedate suburb.
 In six months, the comic strip was being distributed to more than 200 publications.
 Five collections of The Boondocks have been published: All The Rage, Public Enemy #2, A Right To Be Hostile, Fresh for '01: You Suckaz, and Boondocks: Because I Know You Don't Read The Newspaper.
-An animated television series adaptation of the strip proved successful on Cartoon Network's Adult Swim.
+An animated television series adaptation of the strip was successful on Cartoon Network's Adult Swim.

-McGruder expressed interest in 2013 about filming a movie featuring The Boondocks TV series supporting character Uncle Ruckus.
+In 2013, McGruder expressed interest in filming a movie featuring The Boondocks TV series supporting character Uncle Ruckus.
 Gary Anthony Williams would reprise his role.
-McGruder set a goal of $200,000 for startup donations at uncleruckusmovie.com between January 30 through March 1, 2013, but the campaign ended with 2,667 backers and $129,963.
+McGruder set a goal of $200,000 for startup donations at uncleruckusmovie.com between January 30 to March 1, 2013, but the campaign ended with 2,667 backers and $129,963.

 In March 2014, The Boondocks was revived for a new season, but without McGruder's involvement as its showrunner.
 The first episode of the fourth season was first broadcast on April 21, 2014.
-In 2019, it was announced a fifth season of The Boondocks would be produced with McGruder's involvement.
-However, the project was cancelled in February 2022, but Sony is looking at alternative options for the series.
+In 2019, it was announced that a fifth season of The Boondocks would be produced with McGruder's involvement.
+The project was cancelled in February 2022.

 Other work

 Among his other projects have been the Super Deluxe variety comedy series The Super Rumble Mix Show.
 McGruder also developed Black Jesus, another comedy series broadcast on Adult Swim, part of Cartoon Network.

 McGruder has developed into a public speaker on political and cultural issues.
 McGruder said in a 2002 keynote address at the July 12–14, 2002 H2K2 conference that he believed that President George W. Bush was involved with the September 11 attacks: